GregoirePetit/gregoirepetit.github.io/_publications/fetril.md

 The code is available on [Github](https://github.com/GregoirePetit/FeTrIL)

-You can find the poster of the paper [here](https://gregoirepetit.github.io/files/FeTrIL_poster.pdf), and the presentation [here](https://youtu.be/sI-4a1BBoW8)
+You can find the poster of the paper [here](https://gregoirepetit.github.io/files/FeTrIL_poster.pdf), and the presentation under.
+{% include youtubePlayer.html id="sI-4a1BBoW8" %}